c-neale/carfinder/README.md

-carfinder
+wayback
 =========

-simple gps app to store location where you parked your car and directions to get back.
+this is a fairly simple iOS app where the user can mark a location (or a number of locations), and the app will show directional navigation on the map of how to get back to those points.